Can I still get my Sprint V analyzer calibrated?

-To help safeguard you from the risk of using an out of calibration FGA, Anton by Crowcon have introduced a lock-out on their analysers after the calibration due date has passed: This is not for financial gain but out of necessity due to industry demand for us to be able to offer an average service charge, and to also protect both the engineer and your customers from the potential issues that could be caused by using an analyser that has an expired calibration date.
+To help safeguard you from the risk of using an out of calibration FGA, Anton by Crowcon have introduced a lock-out on their analyzers after the calibration due date has passed: This is not for financial gain but out of necessity due to industry demand for us to be able to offer an average service charge, and to also protect both the engineer and your customers from the potential issues that could be caused by using an analyzer that has an expired calibration date.

-The analysers do provide an on screen warning that calibration is due soon, this warning starts 30 days before the calibration certificate expires to provide adequate time for the engineer to make arrangements for annual calibration / service.
+The analyzers do provide an on screen warning that calibration is due soon, this warning starts 30 days before the calibration certificate expires to provide adequate time for the engineer to make arrangements for annual calibration / service.

 Where do I send my Anton by Crowcon FGA for service and calibration?

 Book your service direct with our new online booking system by clicking here, shop.crowcon.com.

 Our E-commerce platform is available for Service bookings 24/7 and features DPD express drop off and DPD express return delivery at no extra charge.